pypa/pip/news/optimize-dependency-cache.feature.rst

 Optimize dependency resolution performance by caching parsed dependencies and extras to avoid redundant parsing operations during candidate evaluation.
+Also add support for discovering distributions from sys.meta_path finders to enable in-memory package installations.